Breakthrough-Energy/PostREISE/README.md

 2. calculate congestion statistics;
 3. display the data.

 The notebook [transmission_analysis_demo.ipynb](https://github.com/intvenlab/PostREISE/tree/mlh/postreise/analyze/demo/transmission_analysis_demo.ipynb) notebook shows the steps for downloading and calculation of various statistics.
 The notebook [WECC_Congestion_interactive_map.ipynb](https://github.com/intvenlab/PostREISE/tree/mlh/postreise/analyze/demo/WECC_Congestion_interactive_map.ipynb) notebook shows how the output of the transmission_analyses notebook is used to display the congested transmission lines.
 (Note that since the plot outputs are meant to be interactive, they may not render on GitHub.
-A sample static shot can be found [here](https://github.com/intvenlab/PostREISE/tree/mlh/postreise/analyze/demo/sampleTransmissionCongestion.PNG).)
+A sample static shot can be found [here](https://github.com/intvenlab/PostREISE/tree/mlh/postreise/analyze/demo/sampleTransmissionCongestion.PNG)).

 ## 5. Plot
 This module reads the data from the analyze process and plots the output.
-Note that this module could be combined with the analyze step.